Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Uncertainty Principles

 \section{Uncertainty Principles}

-In this section we show (1) and (2) from \cref{thm:informal} concerning lower bounds on the achievable $\Denv$ due to the statistical uncertainty in the number of individuals arriving over time, and the relationship between $\Denv$ and $\Deff$ due to the envy-efficiency uncertainty principle.
+In this section we show (1), (2a), and (2b) from \cref{thm:informal} concerning a lower bound on the achievable $\Denv$, and the relationship between $\Denv$, $\Denvhind$, and $\Deff$ due to the envy-efficiency uncertainty principle.
+In all of these proofs we consider the case of a single resource, single type, and assume that $u(X, \theta) = X$ for brevity and clarity in the presentation.
+However, the proofs extend directly to multiple resources where one considers the setting with $|\Theta| = K$ and each type $\theta$ desires a unique resource.

-We begin with the statistical uncertainty principle on the optimal fair allocation in hindsight, showing that no online algorithm is able to achieve an envy smaller than order $1 / \sqrt{T}$.
-We consider the case of a single resource, single type, and assume that $u(X, \theta) = X$ for brevity and clarity in the presentation.
-However, the proof extends directly to multiple resources, where one considers the setting where $|\Theta| = K$ and each type $\theta$ desires a unique resource.
+We begin with (1), the statistical uncertainty principle on the optimal fair allocation in hindsight, showing that no online algorithm is able to achieve counterfactual envy smaller than order $1 / \sqrt{T}$.
+This arises due to the uncertainty in the number of individuals arriving in the future, forcing the algorithm to make a non-trivial decision on the allocation made to to individuals in the first round.

 \begin{theorem}[Statistical Uncertainty Principle] Let $\alpha$ be a constant with $\alpha + \frac{C \rho_{max}}{\sigma_{min}^3 \sqrt{T}} < \frac{1}{2}$ where $C$ is an absolute constant.
 Then with probability at least $\alpha$ any online algorithm must incur